CorvetteCole/GotoSleep/README.md

 # GotoSleep

 # TODO
+-Add notifications with varying defualt non-vulgar go to sleep reminders and also some default vulgar reminders.

+-Add ability to customize sleep reminders in premium options.

 -Fix main screen stars and moon so that they scale properly with device display size changes.
 Possibly make a separate layout and set that as the background of content_main?
 Either way, needs fixing.